avocado-ship-it/my-dark-green-theme/index.md

 ---
-home
+title: home
 ---

 # dark-green-theme

-*my dark green theme is so fucking cool
+*my dark green theme* is so awesome :3.